Haloform reaction: Industrially

 It was formerly used to produce iodoform, bromoform, and even chloroform industrially.

+A variant of this reaction is used to manufacture deuterated chloroform, in reaction of hexachloroacetone with heavy water catalysed by base:

+Further variant uses decomposition of calcium trichloroacetate in heavy water:

 As a by-product of water chlorination

 Water chlorination can result in the formation of haloforms if the water contains suitable reactive impurities (e.g. humic acid).
-There is a concern that such reactions may lead to the presence of carcinogenic compounds in drinking water.
+Haloforms, specifically chloroform, is suspected to be carcinogenic and for causing the weak association between consumption of chlorinated water and cancer.

 History

 The haloform reaction is one of the oldest organic reactions known.
 In 1822, Georges-Simon Serullas added potassium metal to a solution of iodine in ethanol and water to form potassium formate and iodoform, called in the language of that time hydroiodide of carbon.
 In 1832, Justus von Liebig reported the reaction of chloral with calcium hydroxide to form chloroform and calcium formate.
 The reaction was rediscovered by Adolf Lieben in 1870.
-The iodoform test is also called the Lieben haloform reaction.
+The iodoform test is also called the Lieben iodoform reaction.
 A review of the haloform reaction with a history section was published in 1934.